awarexone/.github/profile/README.md

 Support for compromised or inaccessible online accounts and social media accounts, plus exposure removal.
 Recovery is best-effort — we do not promise guaranteed outcomes.

-### Human Risk Security

-Help organizations see where people are vulnerable to social engineering and strengthen those defences.
-Includes security advisory and vCISO support where needed.

-### Related services

-Threat intelligence, dark web monitoring and data removal, incident response, and deepfake verification — when the problem sits behind the person who was contacted, or after something has already gone wrong.

-### Executive & VIP digital protection

-Account recovery, exposure removal, and executive / VIP digital protection.
-Families are covered as standard, because that is often the softer path to an executive.

 ---

-## Free capacity, every month

-We reserve capacity every month for schools, clinics, charities, and community groups.
-Being underfunded should not mean being undefended.
-If that is you, write to us and say so.

 ---